What is the difference between a supplier and a payee?

 Equally, you may pay your supplier using a credit or debit card registered to your organisation, using the Business Card purchase type.

-If someone paid the supplier using a personal credit or debit card, the company or website from which the order was made remains the supplier.
+If someone paid the supplier using a personal credit or debit card, the company or website from which the order was made is the supplier.
 The individual person (whose personal card was used) is the payee, who then reclaims the cost via the Expense Claim purchase type.

 For example, the supplier is Sainsbury's, and your volunteer helper Jane is the payee.